 Learn More – Join the March 24th Webinar

 Idit Levine, Solo.io founder and CEO and Louis Ryan, Google Principal Engineer on Istio will be hosting a webinar to discuss the importance of WebAssembly to Envoy Proxy based solutions, and in particular Istio service mesh.
 Learn more about the technical vision and community engagement to bring this innovation to life, what’s in store next, and to ask questions.
-Register here
+Watch the webinar here.

 More WebAssembly Excitement